wilfred-dev/wilfred/docs/images.md

 You can find the default images [here](https://github.com/wilfred-dev/images/tree/master/images).

-# Creating your own image
+# Creating a custom image

-When creating your own image, make sure to **not** put it in the same folder as the default ones.
+When creating a custom image, make sure to **not** put it in the same folder as the default ones.
 The `default` folder is deleted when Wilfred updates the images from GitHub.